 Some analysts think a new government and the pull-out of foreign forces will not only create a more sustainable future, but also establish a more fruitful context for peace talks and reconciliation.
 Politically, analysts say, both sides seem to be waiting for the post-election order to be established before continuing with any peace talks.
 With fighting currently close to stalemate, they say, a long-term solution is likely to come from talks rather than the battlefield.

-In the meantime though, the conflict is having an increasing impact on civilians, which in turn is putting pressure on emergency health services.
+Health care In the meantime though, the conflict is having an increasing impact on civilians, which in turn is putting pressure on emergency health services.
 The annual UN Assistance Mission to Afghanistan annual report on the protection of civilians, published last month, documented 8,615 civilian casualties in 2013 including 2,959 deaths, up 14 percent on the previous year.
 Figures for civilian deaths in 2013 are only slightly down on the 3,133 recorded in 2011, the deadliest year of the post-2001 conflict.

 This year’s humanitarian appeal estimated that 5.4 million Afghans will need access to health services, up from 3.3 million last year.
 The under-five mortality rate is 97 deaths per 1,000 births.
 On average the country has only one health worker for every 10,000 Afghans.